Satellite Launch Procedure | Procedure to launch satellite

 The satellite is injected into desired 3-axes stabilized mode to achieve gyro condition using commands issued by launch vehicle

-➨Step-2: After satellite reaches apogee AKM is fired for long duration to take satellite to intermediate orbit.
+➨Step-2: After satellite reaches apogee, AKM is fired for long duration to take satellite to intermediate orbit.

 This intermediate orbit is referred as transfer orbit.
-AKM is the short form of Apogee Kick Motor which contains liquid fuel.
+AKM is the short form of Apogee Kick Motor which

 ➨Step-3: The second apogee motor firing is carried out so that satellite attains needed angular velocity and

 acceleration for Geo-synchronization.
 This helps satellite to be in LOS from central earth stations.
-If required it is tracked through other

-Antennas and transponders are turned on which brings satellite into stabilized geostationary orbit.
+Antennas and transponders are turned "ON" which brings satellite into stabilized geostationary orbit.

 Examples of geostationary satellites are INTELSAT, COMSAT, INSAT etc.